AnoukSmet/Casa-Pedra-Nobre/README.md

 ### **Existing Features**

 * Registration and sign in functionality using the allauth package from Django
-* Carousel on the homepage giving the user a peek into what the other pages have to offer
+* Carousel on the homepage giving the user a sneak peek into what the other pages have to offer
 * Subscription section on each page allowing the user to subscribe to the newsletter, promotions etc.
 * Reservation page that allows the user to book a stay for a certain period
 * Add to favorites functionality which allows the user to add restaurants, places to visit etc to start planning their trip.